-This post contains details about the most popular things to do with your family in Chicago, including free things to do, nighttime activities and popular attractions, updated for 2019.
+This post contains details about the most popular things to do with your family in Chicago, including free things to do, nighttime activities and popular attractions.

 The following section will cover the best ideas for things to do with your kids in Chicago, covering whether an activity is free or available at night.